glasgowneuro/attys-scope/python/README.md

 Realtime plot of data: Plots the data from the 1st selected channel.

+### plugin_power.py
+Performs highpass filtering, then squares the 1st analogue channel and then lowpass filters it.

 ### plugin_bargraph.py
 Shows in realtime the amplitude of the 1st two selected signals in attys_scope